Simon Richards – Chief Executive

 Rory Broomfield – Director

 Rory Broomfield is Director of The Freedom Association and the Better Off Out campaign.
-He has written a number of books including his latest, co-authored with Iain Murray, Cutting the Gordian Knot: A Roadmap for British Exit from the European Union.
-He has previously worked in the City of London and in Westminster for a number of Members of Parliament, including the current Prime Minister, Theresa May; the current Chairman of the 1922 Committee, Sir Graham Brady; and former MP for Aldridge-Brownhills, Sir Richard Shepherd.
+He appears regularly on a range of domestic and international media outlets and has written a number of books including his latest, co-authored with Iain Murray, Cutting the Gordian Knot: A Roadmap for British Exit from the European Union.
+Before joining The Freedom Association, Rory has previously worked in the City of London and in Westminster for a number of Members of Parliament, including the current Prime Minister, Theresa May; the current Chairman of the 1922 Committee, Sir Graham Brady; and former MP for Aldridge-Brownhills, Sir Richard Shepherd.

 He tweets at @RoryBroomfield.